josevazf/42-FdF/README.md

 ## Rendering

-The program first represents the model in isometric projection and with a color gradient associated to the height variation.\
+The program first represents the model in isometric projection and with a color gradient associated to the altitude.\
-The coordinates of the landscape are stored in a .fdf file passed as a parameter to your program.\
+The coordinates of the landscape are stored in a .fdf file passed as a parameter to the program.\
 Each number represents a point in space:
 - The horizontal position corresponds to its axis.
 - The vertical position corresponds to its ordinate.